 WONDERING – ELECTRIC TOOTHBRUSH OR MANUAL

 Do you ever wonder which toothbrush is better?
 While both electric and manual toothbrushes have pros and cons, according to the Academy of General Dentistry, the best toothbrush is the one that you will use.
-Thus, deciding between a manual and electric toothbrush ultimately comes down to personal preference.
+Thus, deciding between a manual and an electric toothbrush ultimately comes down to personal preference.
 In other words, your brushing technique and frequency are much more important than what you brush with.

-The wide variety of manual and electric toothbrushes can make choosing a toothbrush to seem overwhelming and overly complicated.
+The wide variety of manual and electric toothbrushes can make choosing a toothbrush seem overwhelming and overly complicated.
 To lighten the burden and help you decide which toothbrush is right for you, we have highlighted some of the pros and cons of both manual and electric toothbrushes.

 We have been using manual toothbrushes for a long time and they have a proven track record; let’s start there.

 Cheap and convenient

 Manual toothbrushes are usually cheaper depending on the brand and design, making them ideal for most budgets.
 And since they can be found at any corner drugstore or supermarket, they’re easy to replace.